The Joy of Backyard Chickens (and what I wish I knew before starting)

 Final thoughts

-Backyard chickens don’t just give you eggs—they add something really special to your home.
+Backyard chickens don’t just give you eggs, they add something very special to your home.

 They bring a sense of routine, connection, and a surprising amount of joy to everyday life.